-All patients with cirrhosis can benefit from certain lifestyle interventions.
+Anyone who has cirrhosis can benefit from certain lifestyle interventions.
 These include:

-If liver damage progresses to liver failure, patients may be candidates for liver transplantation.
+If liver damage progresses to liver failure, some people may be candidates for liver transplantation.
 Liver donations can come from either a cadaver or from a living donor.
-Patients with cirrhosis who have a liver transplant have very good chances for survival.
+People with cirrhosis who have a liver transplant have very good chances for survival.